apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 # Prepare document data

-Assume that we already have a table `docs` which contains many documents as string format:
+Assume that you already have a table `docs` which contains many documents as string format:

 ```sql
 select * FROM docs;